Our learning is structured around these key areas:

 Earn new qualifications to boost your career and demonstrate your abilities.

-ICE is launching a clearer and smoother pathway to achieving professional qualification as a result of Membership Streamlining.
+In 2021 ICE launched Membership Streamlining, a clearer and smoother pathway to achieving professional qualification.

-Find out about the specific changes and how they impact you.
+Find out about the specific changes to the attributes and how they impact you.

 Do you have a civil engineering qualification (degree, foundation degree, diploma or higher certificate)?
 Have you recently graduated?
 Are you working in the industry?
 If the answer is yes to any of these, ICE can help to move your career forward.